xinhaoyuan/morpheus-app-test/locks_test_repro_1/README.md

 This leads to a deadlock, i.e. B will never be able to acquire [1].

 Four critical delays are introduced in the testcase to reproduce the failure.
-Four more delays in the beginning is just for having a determinisitic agent pid order, which according to symmetry is not critical.
+Four more delays in the beginning are just for having a determinisitic agent pid order, which according to symmetry are not critical.